Search results for

 In general, very good.
 This is a pretty impressive AI feature implemented right where we need it.

-You will have to manually trigger it, which takes away from the “intelligence” part of the Artifical Intelligence, but I guess Samsung didn’t want people to be surprised by an unexpected translation in the middle of a call.
-Tap the Call assist button, then pick Live translate to launch it, and it will only get triggered for real when you start speaking.
+Whether you’re using this during a regular phone call or a call across third-party apps, you will have to manually trigger Live Translate.
+That takes away from the “intelligence” part of the Artificial Intelligence, but I guess Samsung didn’t want people to be surprised by an unexpected translation in the middle of a call.
+In a phone call, tap the Call assist button, then pick Live translate to launch it, and it will only get triggered for real when you start speaking.
+In other apps, use the notification drop-down, as I explained in the previous section.

-This new screen is where you’ll be able to switch the languages on the fly, or stop translating if you’re done with it.
-Obviously, you can swipe back to the main call screen to change audio output, pull up the keypad, or mute yourself.
+This new screen is where you’ll be able to switch the languages on the fly or stop translating if you’re done with it.
+Obviously, you can swipe back to the main call screen to change the audio output, pull up the keypad, or mute yourself.

 The translation is near perfect if you speak clearly.
 In my tests, English (US) provided practically perfect translations to French.
 It handled contractions like “gotta” and “ain’t” and “imma.”
 It worked when I spoke faster and slower.
 That’s kind of expected.
 Every language-reliant feature these days, and specifically any AI feature based on Large Language Models, has the biggest training dataset in US English.